Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 </tbody>
 </table>

+### Holding Attacks

+A Character may choose to hold their attack until a condition is met, but take a -2 dice penalty for doing so.

+If the condition is not met in the Round, they lose their action.

 Primary Actions
 ---------------

 ### Standard Attack

-**Impulse Cost**: 0 + (X)

 Attack a single valid target.

-The character may choose to *Push the Attack*, increasing their Base Damage by 1 for every 2 Impulse spent.
-This may be declared *after* the attack roll is made, but *before* the attack is finalized.

 ### Flurry Attack

-**Impulse Cost**: 1 per target

-Make a Flurry Attack against multiple, but different, valid targets, spending 1 Impulse per target selected.

-A Flurry attack does *not* use Base Damage: only the rolled dice is the Attack Power.

-**Attack Power = \[Attack Roll\]**

-The attack roll is made once, and then applied to each target’s DV individually.

-### Claim Advantage

-**Impulse Cost:** --

-Take an Action Roll action on the battlefield to gain advantage.
-This can be a feinting attack, studying the battlefield, or distracting enemies with a song.

-The number of successes on the action results in the number of Impulse gained.
+Make an attack against multiple targets.
+The attack is against the target with the largest DV.

+On a hit, the Damage of the attack is divided among all the targets.

-### Distract/Stun/Disadvantage
+### Disadvantage

-**Impulse Cost:** 2

-Take an \[Att + Abi\] Roll against the target’s Resolve in an attempt to distract, stun, or otherwise Disadvantage the target.
-The target then loses (Threshold Successes) of Impulse.
+Take a contested Roll in an attempt to distract, stun, or otherwise Disadvantage the target.

+If successful, the target **either** loses 2 DV for a Round, or **3 dice** from their next action.

 The Action Roll may be things such as: